wsc1/proposal/design/go2draft-contracts.md

 In `Print2Same` `s1` and `s2` must be slices of the same element type.

-Although functions may have multiple type parameters, they may only have a single contract.
+Although functions may have multiple type parameters, these type parameter may only have a single contract.

 ```Go
 type viaStrings(t To, f From) contract {